boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ## Throughput Parameters

 The throughput advice parameters leverage existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
 The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (CIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
 Typically:

+* A Single-Rate, Two-Color Marker (1r2c) uses CIR and CBS.
-* A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
+* A Single-Rate, Three-Color Marker (1r3c) {{?RFC2697}} uses CIR, CBS, and EBS.
-* A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.
-Note that when implemented with {{?RFC4115}}, it allows for a better handling of in-profile traffic (refer to {{Section 1 of ?RFC4115}} for more details).
+* A Dual-Rate, Three-Color Marker (2r3c) {{?RFC2698}} uses CIR, CBS, PIR, and PBS.
+* 2r3c when implemented with {{?RFC4115}} uses CIR, CBS, EIR, and EBS.
+This mode allows for a better handling of in-profile traffic (refer to {{Section 1 of ?RFC4115}} for more details).

 An implementation example of these variants (and others) can be found at {{VPP}}.

+This version of the document uses the common denominator of all these policies: CIR/CBS.

 ## Overall Object Structure